Open your project.

 Next, open the project you want to update.
 Since price refreshes cannot be undone, we'll want to make a copy of the project first.
 This way, we'll still have a copy of the original estimate.

-This will make a copy of the estimate.
+This will make a copy of the estimate, and take you into the duplicated estimate.

 You will be asked if you want to update previously adjusted prices.
 Previously adjusted prices means any part pricing you've manually changed in the project itself: